-With heroin abuse at an unprecedented level and with no signs of growth slowing anytime soon, the government needs to step up to the plate.
-The US war on drugs has tried and failed to control the supply and distribution of drugs for the last 50 years.
+With heroin abuse at an unprecedented level and with no signs of growth slowing anytime soon, the government has had to step up to the plate.
+The United State’s war on drugs has tried and failed to control the supply and distribution of drugs for the last 50 years.
 Today, new measures should be taken to curb the abuse of opiates.

 There is a variety of benefits of heroin detox, especially for those suffering from rural town heroin abuse.
 For instance, these benefits include: